Gavin-Yinld/brain_TF/README.md

 # How to use

-Briefly, the pipeline contains following steps:
+Briefly, this pipeline contains following steps:
 1. Recursive motif search on DMRs of neuronal subtypes to identify key TFs associated with cell specification.
 2. Single-cell RNA-seq analysis to check cell-type specific expression of key TFs.
 3. Epigenetic transcription regulatory module inference (ETRM).